MVDA was established in 2002 as the primary infrastructure organisation for Middlesbrough's voluntary and community sector (VCS).

 - Supporting the VCS to engage at a strategic level

-- Enabling the sector to work together through meetings, forums and training and events
+- Enabling the sector to work together through meetings, forums, training and events

 - Advocating for the VCS through membership of planning and partnership forums and liaison with public bodies